Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Preparation is important for a successful hiking trip.
 Pack a day pack for yourself with all your necessities and let the kids carry their own.
 Here are some important things to carry with you on every hike.

 - Whistles.
 Whistles can be very useful in the case of an emergency.
-They’re much louder than a yell if your lost, and they’ll scare away animals too.
+They’re much louder than a yell if you’re lost, and they’ll scare away animals too.
 Three short whistles is a universal emergency call.
 Teach your kids never to use this unless they’re in trouble.

 - Water.
 Kids can carry their own water in their packs unless their really young, and parents should carry extra just in case.